JM-34771765/ICT171-Minecraft-Server/WebpageInstructions.md

 ```
 sudo certbot --apache
 ```
 This should run certbot and allow your webpage to use https.
+You may need to follow some prompts that come up in the command line.

 Step 4: Check that your certbot will automatically renew using
 ```